Jane Squire: Life and career

 Squire was born in York and baptised in 1686 and died in London in 1743.
 Her parents, Priscilla and Robert Squire, were wealthy and influential.
+Squire moved to London in 1720.
+In 1722, she sued Edward Earl of Oxford and Earl Mortimer and Thomas Lord Harley over losing significant financial investments, which was unusual for women in that era.
+The lawsuit was dropped after courts determined that her Catholic faith allowed courts to bar her suit.

+In 1726, Squire was arrested and put in jail (Fleet Prison) for her significant debts.
+She was released three years later and chose to focus on her longitude proposal, which was influenced by her Catholic faith.

-Squire moved to London in 1720 where, although involved in litigation and imprisoned for debt for three years, she used her influential connections to pursue her religiously-based longitude project and the circulation of her book, A Proposal to Determine our Longitude (two editions, 1742 and 1743) She also sent copies to Rome in the hope of gaining the support of Pope Benedict XIV.
+In London, she used her influential connections to pursue her religiously-based longitude project and the circulation of her book, A Proposal to Determine our Longitude (two editions, 1742 and 1743) She also sent copies to Rome in the hope of gaining the support of Pope Benedict XIV.

 Squire was never married.
 She was determined to have her ideas heard, despite being a woman.
-She included in her book a letter that she wrote to Sir Thomas Hanmer in 1733 in which she stated, "‘I do not remember any Play-thing, that does not appear to me a mathematical Instrument; nor any mathematical Instrument, that does not appear to me a Play-thing: I see not, therefore, why I should confine myself to Needles, Cards, and Dice".
+She included in her book a letter that she wrote to Sir Thomas Hanmer in 1733 in which she stated, "‘I do not remember any Play-thing, that does not appear to me a mathematical Instrument; nor any mathematical Instrument, that does not appear to me a Play-thing: I see not, therefore, why I should confine myself to Needles, Cards, and Dice."
 Hanmer was one of the original Commissioners appointed by the 1714 Longitude Act and his response, also printed in Squire's book, indicated that "‘that you are to expect to lye under some Prejudice upon account of your Sex".
 Although her project was impractical, she gained the ear of a number of influential individuals, including Hans Sloane and Abraham de Moivre.
 She remained convinced to the end that she deserved a reward for her work.
 An obituary in the Daily Post referred to her as “a Lady excellently well vers’d in Astronomy, Philosophy, and most Parts of polite Literature”.